There is a long-standing debate among predator fishing anglers from all over the world. Are live baits better than dead baits?

 Where to Use Live Bait?

 So, choosing a perfect spot is essential.
-Depending on the fish you are after, try reading the water as well as you can, and present your bait at the spot that is most likely to hold a predator.
-For pike, this could be a sunken tree; for perch, a patch of underwater grass; for zander, an underwater structure; and for catfish, a deep hole in the river bed.
+Depending on the fish you are after, try reading the water as well as you can and present your bait at the spot that is most likely to hold a predator.
+For pike, this could be a sunken tree; perch, a patch of underwater grass; zander, an underwater structure; and catfish, a deep hole in the river bed.

 How to Use Live Bait?

 The most common technique of live bait fishing is using a simple float rig.
-There is a lot of variation to it, but it is probably the best option for most situations, as it will keep your baitfish from finding cover on the bottom.
+It has a lot of variation, but it is probably the best option for most situations, as it will keep your baitfish from finding cover on the bottom.

 It is also important to hook the fish properly.
-When hooking the bait, avoid damaging the vital parts of the fish, so it stays alive!
-The hook should be placed either at the tail area, through the back, or at the mouth of a fish.
-I use only one hook through the back of the fish, just under the dorsal fin, as this will allow the fish a lot of movement without inflicting serious damage.
+When hooking the bait, avoid damaging the vital parts of the fish so it stays alive!
+The hook should be placed either at the tail area, through the back, or at a fish’s mouth.
+I use only one hook through the back of the fish, just under the dorsal fin, as this will allow the fish much movement without inflicting serious damage.

 When casting, you need to be careful.
-Full strength casts will kill your bait instantly!
+Full-strength casts will kill your bait instantly!
 Try doing it as gently as possible, and try to avoid fishing at long distances.
-For predator fish, fishing nearer to the bank can often bring the best results!
+Fishing near the bank or the margins for predator fish often brings the best results!

 What is the Best Choice for Live Bait?